CoryWBoris/AutoScreenShot/README.md

-# AutoScreenShot by Cory Boris
+# AutoScreenShot.py by Cory Boris
 A simple Python script for Mac OSX for uploading images to Imgur using undetected-chromedriver which uses Selenium via Chrome.

 ## Requirements